 Mission: We will promote, create, and support healthy communities.

 Vision: Sandoval County communities support individuals and families to lead satisfying and productive lives.

 The broad-based nature of the council provides an ideal forum for introducing and implementing environmental strategies that impact community norms, laws, policies, regulations, enforcement, community awareness and media efforts, and require input and collaboration from many community partners.

-Following a two-year period of loss and of state funding, the Sandoval County Health Council (SCHC) was reestablished by the Commission in June of 2013.
+The Sandoval County Family Health Advisory Council was established by the County Commissioners in 1991.
+Then, in September 2001, the Commissioners established the Sandoval County Health Alliance.
+Following a two-year period with the loss of state funding, the Sandoval County Health Council (SCHC) was established by the Commission in June of 2013.

 The SCHC is fortunate to have 15 health care provider and consumer representatives drawn from throughout Sandoval County.
 These representatives play a vital role in communicating the needs of their constituencies and promoting council information and activities.
 The SCHC provides for cross-fertilization of issues and ideas between organizations that might otherwise not have the opportunity to work together.

 |Adesso, Rick||06/30/21||El Pueblo Heath Services||Executive Director|

 |Allena, Thom||06/30/21||Thom Allena Associates||Managing Partner and Community Org Psychologist|